How Much Protein Do I Need: Protein Myths Busted

 When Clients Ask, Why Do I Need Protein, Can You Answer?

 As a trainer, you’ve heard it all when it comes to protein.
-There are myths galore about protein, from how too much is damaging to your body to the idea that protein isn’t that important unless you’re a serious lifter.
+There are myths galore about protein, from too much is damaging to your body to the idea that protein isn’t important unless you’re a serious lifter.
 Let’s take a closer look at the function and role of protein, controversial myths, and offer some tips on protein intake.
 Then, you’ll be able to answer the question, how much protein do I really need.

 - Protein builds muscle mass

-- Adequate protein is needed for post-workout recovery
+- Adequate protein benefits post-workout recovery

 - Protein in the diet supports fat loss